Chico Guerra and Mason Buechler pitched their electric skate shoes during

 Barbara Corcoran asks what obstacle they have, and after some hesitation, they say that money is their biggest hurdle.
 Barbara is unsatisfied, stating that money rarely helps when entrepreneurs aren’t passionate, therefore she drops out.

 Lori Greiner mentions that Segue has something similar, and the entrepreneurs reply that they do, but it’s sold at a higher price point.
 This isn’t enough justification for Lori, and she also drops out.

 Kevin goes the same way, saying that it bothers him that ZUUM doesn’t own anything, or have anything above the competition.

 At this point, only Robert remains.
 After some waffling, he gives them the bottom line – he doesn’t trust them with his money.
 He is ultimately the last shark to go out.

 Keep reading our ZUUM update to find out what happened following the show!

 We have interesting news to share in our ZUUM update.
-While the company is still in business, there isn’t much information available on their revenue.
+While the company is still in business, but there isn’t much information available on its revenue.

 Unfortunately, the company doesn’t seem to be doing much better than they were on

 Additionally, it appears that they haven’t expanded their products yet, because only one type of skate shoe is available.